-Introduction is the opening part of a presentation where the presenter state his main massage, lists key points that he would like to talk about, or name a problem that needs to be solved.
+The introduction is the opening part of a presentation where the presenter states his main message [2], lists key points that he would like to talk about or name a problem that needs to be solved.
 A good introduction should prepare the audience for the main part of the speech and answer the question "What is in for the listeners and why should they care?"